 - The Bible is not a collection of unrelated stories.
 It is the story of God’s relationship to mankind.
 In the beginning, God created the heavens and the earth and everything in them… including us.
 This is where our relationship with God began.
 But something got in the way.
 Sin, darkness, and death took over.
 But Jesus!
 He gained a victory on the cross that would result in our happily ever after.
 Every single event found in Scripture leads us to this happily ever after.

 - The covenants matter… a lot.
 I don’t remember learning a lot about covenants growing up.
 I understood that God made one with Abraham, but beyond that, my knowledge was limited at best.
 Unfortunately, it’s difficult to understand the New Covenant Jesus established without understanding the old ones that He fulfilled.
-(We will dive further into the covenants of the Bible in future posts within this series!)

 - You cannot fully understand the New Testament without understanding the Old Testament.
 Why was a Savior needed in the first place?
 Why didn’t the Jewish people of Jesus’ day receive Him as their Messiah?
 Was the cross really necessary for salvation?
 And why was the outpouring of the Holy Spirit such a game-changer?
 These questions and more are answered by studying the Old Testament.